 Of Ostriches, Frogs, Birds and Lizards

-I have been working with Ling Eleanor Zhang for quite a while now.
+I have been working with Linn Eleanor Zhang for quite a while now.
 We have published an article on the use of host country language by expatriates and a book on Managing Expatriates in China.
 Today, I am happy to announce another paper, first-authored by Chenchen Li, about cultural identity negotiation strategies, providing a typology of four different strategies.
-Ling will be blogging about its content in a more accessible format soon, but I just wanted to share the abstract and typology here.
+Linn will be blogging about its content in a more accessible format soon, but I just wanted to share the abstract and typology here.

 - Li, C.; Zhang, L.E.; Harzing, A.W.
 (2019) Of Ostriches, Frogs, Birds and Lizards: A Dynamic Framework of Cultural Identity Negotiation Strategies in an Era of Global Mobility, Journal of Global Mobility, vol. 7, no. 3, pp. 239-254.
 Available online... - Publisher's version - Related blog post

 In response to the somewhat paradoxical combination of increasing diversity in the global workforce and the resurgence of nationalism in an era of global mobility, this article aims to uncover how employees on international assignments respond to exposure to new cultures.
 Specifically, the study aims to explicate the underlying psychological mechanisms linking expatriates’ monocultural, multicultural, global and cosmopolitan identity negotiation strategies with their responses towards the host culture by drawing upon exclusionary and integrative reactions theory in cross-cultural psychology.